 The Mouth: Where Digestion Begins

 When you think about your dog’s digestive system, you probably imagine the stomach or intestines—but digestion actually starts much earlier, right in the mouth.
-The mouth is the first step in your dog’s digestive journey and plays a key role in preparing food for the rest of the system.
+The mouth is the first step in your dog’s digestive journey and plays a crucial role in preparing food for the rest of the system.

 Why the Mouth Matters in Digestion